jfroy/aiobafi6/README.md

 The BAF i6 protocol uses
 [protocol buffers](https://developers.google.com/protocol-buffers) for message wire serialization.
 This library maintains a
-[single proto file](proto/aiobafi6.proto) with all known messages and contants.
+[single proto file](proto/aiobafi6.proto) with all known messages and constants.

 The generated Python client for this proto file is checked in the repo to avoid depending on the protocol buffer compiler for installation.
 Whenever the source